Arthur de Hochepied Larpent, 8th Baron de Hochepied: Early life

 His maternal grandfather was Frederick Reeves, Esq. of East Sheen, Surrey.
-His maternal uncle Francis Seymour Larpent, married his mother's sister, Catherine Elizabeth Reeves, in 1815 (although she died without issue in 1822).
+His paternal uncle Francis Seymour Larpent, married his mother's sister, Catherine Elizabeth Reeves, in 1815 (although she died without issue in 1822).

 Career

 He served as a judge in Pune, India, in the Bengal Staff Corps.

 In 1860, upon the death of his father, he inherited the family title and estates.
 The title of Baron and Magnate was conferred on the family by letters patent of Leopold I, Emperor of Germany, under the great seal of the Kingdom of Hungary, given at Vienna, at the 8th April 1704, on Daniel-John de Hochepied, with limitation to his issue, and by royal licence dated 27 September 1819, the family were authorised to avail themselves of the honour, and to bear the title in the United Kingdom.
 His father had inherited it from his grand-uncle, George de Hochepied, 6th Baron de Hochepied, the longtime MP for Stockbridge, who died without issue in 1828.